We were recently asked by a customer.

 “I’m using your Master Collection Pack and I can’t work out how to make the bottom half of a t-shirt a different colour to the top half.
 So for example, the bottom half camo and the top half black.
 Can you help?”

-Our support team quickly swung into action to explain how to create a half/half panel for the t-shirt design.
+Our support team quickly swung into action to explain how to create a half/half color blocking panel for the t-shirt design.

 We thought this would be a great opportunity to show everyone how to simulate color panels for any of our vector mockup templates.

 Let’s dive in!

 - Illustrator CS3 or newer (we will be using Illustrator CC)